archilex/advanced-tables-docs/README.md

 composer config http-basic.filament-filter-sets.composer.sh your_account_email your_license_key_including_your_fingerprint_domain
 ```

-> Important: Don't forget to append your fingerprint domain to your password.
+> Important: Don't forget to append a colon (:) and your fingerprint domain to your password.

 You can see your credentials in your [Anystack account](https://account.anystack.sh/transactions): `Anystack > Transactions > View details` next to Filament Filter Sets.

 > Tip: Make sure the `auth.json` file is in `.gitignore` to avoid leaking credentials into your git history.

 If you are using Laravel Forge, you don't need to create the `auth.json` file manually.
 Instead, you can set the credentials on the `Composer Package Authentication` screen of your server.

+#### Fixing deployment errors

+1. The most common mistake when deploying, is not adding the colon (:) followed by the domain you registered. `license_key:domain`.
+Please review the instructions above.

+2. If you have set up everything correctly and are getting the error: `../advanced-tables-for-filament-3.7.29.zip' URL required authentication (HTTP 401).
+You must be using the interactive console to authenticate` error, you may need to ssh into your server and clear your composer global cache with `composer clear-cache`

 ## Upgrading to v3